ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 ng generate service service/login
 ```

-Paste the following code in the `register.service.ts` file.
+Paste the following code in the `register.service.ts` file.\
+In the registration service, we will be constructing a client that can send requests to our backend service for registration.

 ```typescript
 export class RegisterService {